Pug: Inbreeding depression

-In 2008, an investigative documentary carried out by the BBC found significant inbreeding between pedigree dogs, with a study by Imperial College, London, showing that the 10,000 Pugs in the UK were so inbred that their gene pool was the equivalent of only 50 individual humans.
+In 2008, an investigative documentary carried out by the BBC found significant inbreeding between pedigree dogs, with a study by Imperial College, London, showing that the 10,000 Pugs in the UK were so inbred that their gene pool was the equivalent of only 50 individuals.

 Other conditions

 An abnormal formation of the hip socket, known as hip dysplasia, affected nearly 64% of Pugs in a 2010 survey performed by the Orthopedic Foundation for Animals.
 The breed was ranked the second-worst-affected by the condition out of 157 breeds tested.

 In a British study the Pug was found to be more susceptible to demodicosis.
 The prevalence of the condition in Pugs under two years was 1.9% compared to the 0.48% average, and for Pugs over four years it was 0.2% compared to the 0.05% average.
 Overall, the Pug had a prevalence of 1% compared to the 0.17% average.

 Pugs can suffer from necrotizing meningoencephalitis (NME), also known as Pug Dog Encephalitis (PDE), an inflammation of the brain and meninges.
 NME is not unique to Pugs and also occurs in other small dogs, such as the Yorkshire Terrier, Maltese, and Chihuahua.
 NME affects roughly 1–2% of all Pugs.

 The Pug is prone to hemivertebrae, a condition that can lead to pain as well as loss of function in the hind legs.

 A UK study found the Pug to be at a 7.49 times greater risk of impaired hepatic perfusion compared to other dogs.